amitha511/flight-simulator/README.md

 Flight remote control in flight simulator.

 ## About
-The javaFX-flightSimulator It's a joystick that connects remotely to a flight simulator "FlightGear", The joystick controls the flight of the aircraft.<br>
+The javaFX-flightSimulator it's a joystick that connects remotely to a flight simulator "FlightGear", The joystick controls the flight of the aircraft.<br>

 ## Features:
-* Joystick - Stabilizes the height of the plane.
+* Joystick - stabilizes the height of the plane.
 * Throttle - responsible for aircraft speed.
-* Rudder - Stabilizes the direction of the plane.
+* Rudder - stabilizes the direction of the plane.

 ## Instruction
-Move the joystick (circle) by clicking and dragging the mouse on the rectangle surface.
+Move the joystick (circle) by clicking and dragging the mouse on the rectangle surface.<br>
-The lower slider controls the rudder, You can move the slider right or left to adjust the direction of the plane.<br>
+The lower slider controls the rudder, you can move the slider right or left to adjust the direction of the plane.<br>
-The left slider controls the throttle, You can move the slider up to accelerate the plane, and lower the slider down to slow it down.
+The left slider controls the throttle, you can move the slider up to accelerate the plane, and lower the slider down to slow it down.

 ![controller](src/main/resources/controller.png)